RogerTech.uk

 security.

-spoofed, that is, compromised, as being sent from anyone!
+numbers can be spoofed, that is, compromised, as being

 So it is technically possible for someone to: